 - improve and ensure the highest sustainability standards are met

-- and have co-created a scorecard with GABV members to do that
+- and have co-created a scorecard with GABV members to do that.

 A framework for change

 The scorecard provides a relatively simple framework for stakeholders to understand how far a bank, of any kind, is delivering on its sustainability promises.
-It will allow stakeholders to differentiate between the sustainability performance of banks.

 This is particularly important because GABV banks are distinct from other banks in that they exist to try and benefit people and the environment.
 Their work in sustainability isn’t on the periphery of what they do.
 It’s at its heart.

 The scorecard is also used in the business to compare the sustainability performance of different banks, to support monitoring and investment decisions in some of our funds.
 Data is also used to benchmark Triodos Bank’s performance against other banks.

 - Basic requirements of a sustainable bank such as its mission and approach to transparency

 - Quantitative factors, such as the proportion of a bank’s assets that are committed to the real economy